Skip to content

 ts

-import type { ContextProvider } from "@agentrail/host";
+import type { ContextProvider } from "@agentrail/app";

 const identityProvider: ContextProvider = async (context) => {